CISecurity/SecureSuiteResourceGuide/docs/source/CIS-CAT Pro Dashboard User's Guide.md

 Add an additional indicator to set the property:

 		CISCAT_CMD="$JAVA_HOME/bin/java -Xmx768M -jar $CISCAT_DIR/CISCAT.jar $CISCAT_OPTS -D system.identifier.ciscat.primary=$PRIMARY_IDENTIFIER"

+4. This will configure the same identifier for all systems that execute via this script.
+If each system requires a distinct primary identifier, an environment variable should be set up on each machine so it can then be referenced in the "cis-cat-centralized-ccpd.sh" script:

+		PRIMARY_IDENTIFIER=$ENV_VAR_IDENTIFIER

 ## Importing CIS-CAT Assessor Results ##
 **In-Application Import**